 founding chapter in Portland, OR.
 The organization, which was founded by

 entrepreneur Duncan Campbell more than 25 years ago, specializes in serving youth who have been

 impacted by extreme poverty, foster care, parental incarceration,

 trauma, housing instability, isolation and other obstacles that create

 Friends of the Children is currently serving nearly 60 youth in 18 schools across the Vancouver, Evergreen and Battle Ground school districts.
 The new chapter is currently selecting children ages 5 and 6 from Evergreen Public Schools.
-They will continue to partner with Boys & Girls Clubs of Southwest Washington, The Children’s Center, Clark County YMCA and Friends – Portland to connect youth and families to programs and services.
+They will continue to partner with Boys and Girls Clubs of Southwest Washington, the Children’s Center, Clark County YMCA and Friends–Portland to connect youth and families to programs and services.

 “I am thrilled to have Allison step into this role and get our new chapter off to a strong start,” said Michele Goodwin, who co-chaired the expansion campaign with her husband, Greg, and is the newly-appointed board chair of Friends–Southwest Washington.
 “Her history with our campaign, with the Portland chapter, and as a leader in the Southwest Washington community, made her hands-down the best person for this role.”

 The organization, which was founded in Portland, Ore., by entrepreneur Duncan Campbell more than 25 years ago, specializes in serving youth who have been impacted by extreme poverty, foster care, parental incarceration, trauma, housing instability, isolation and other obstacles that create instability.

 In Clark County, 13 percent of children under age 5 were living in poverty in 2018 and in 2019, there were more than 520 children in foster care, according to the Washington Department of Children, Youth and Families.
 A recent report showed that 133 Clark County families with children experienced homelessness in 2019.